maybejosue/maybejosue/README.md

 In my spare time, I love to watch anime, read manga and immerse myself in sneaker-twitter.

-If you'd like to know more about me or how I operate, note the link to my portfolio below!
-Thanks for reading and stay safe.
+If you'd like to know more about me or how I operate, don't be afraid to shoot me a message on LinkedIn.
+I'm always excited to connect with other developers!

 📫 [Connect with me on LinkedIn!](https://www.linkedin.com/in/maybejosue/)